apache/cordova-docs/www/docs/en/3.3.0/guide/platforms/wp7/index.md

 # Windows Phone 7 Platform Guide

-This guide shows how to set up your SDK development environment to deploy Cordova apps for Windows Phone 7 devices.
+This guide <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s how to set up your SDK development environment to deploy Cordova apps for Windows Phone 7 devices.
 Apps also run on Windows Phone 8 devices using the same APIs, but version 7 lacks some of IE10's advanced features available on Windows Phone 8.
 Windows